 It wasn’t long ago they disobeyed him in Exodus, and now God is providing a means whereby the death for their sin is not their own.
 If I was them, I would be so relieved.

-So we see the sacrifices, deal with the Israelite’s internal heart problems, in a way that allows them to be relationship with God, and please Him.
+So we see the sacrifices deal with the Israelite’s internal heart problems in a way that allows them to be a relationship with God, and please Him.
 If they sin, they can make a sacrifice and the death for that sin will not be their own.
 This sounds great and very promising.

-As you can see, this means that, while there is a system of sacrificing what you can afford, repeatedly making sacrifices must have been really expensive.
-If the cost of sacrifices was not enough, the code and procedure for sacrifices is not exactly simple.
+As you can see, this means that, while there is a system of sacrificing, repeatedly making sacrifices must have been really expensive.
+If the cost of sacrifices was not enough, the code and procedure for sacrifices are not exactly simple.
 If you wanted your sacrifice accepted it had to be done correctly.
 I wonder how joyful Israel felt about these many, many sacrifices that they needed to make.

 Sacrifices for unintended sins

-I think we believe that the sin offerings are a get out of jail free card for Israel.
-However, when you read this section, you realise that the sins that the sacrifices are meant to appease are unintentional sins:
+I think we can easily believe that the sin offerings are a get out of jail free card for Israel.
+However, when you read this section, you realize that the sins that the sacrifices are meant to appease are unintentional sins:

 And the Lord spoke to Moses, saying, 2 “Speak to the people of Israel, saying, If anyone sins unintentionally in any of the Lord‘s commandments about things not to be done, and does any one of them (Lev.
 4:1-2 see also 4:13, 4:22, 4:27, 5:1-4, 5:14, 5:17, 5:18)

-The thing about unintentional sin though is, does anyone realise all their unintentional sins?
+The other thing about unintentional sin though is, does anyone realize all their unintentional sins?
 What happens to an Israelite if they don’t remember one of their sins, and get atoned for it?
 Are they in danger from God again?

 Sacrifices for Christians?

-Possibly the hardest thing about Leviticus is realising that it has just as much to say to us as to Israel!
+Possibly the hardest thing about Leviticus is realizing that it has just as much to say to us as to Israel!

-First let’s cover the difference between us and Israel in number of sacrifices:
+First, let’s cover the difference between us and Israel in the number of sacrifices:

 8 When he said above, “You have neither desired nor taken pleasure in sacrifices and offerings and burnt offerings and sin offerings” (these are offered according to the law), 9 then he added, “Behold, I have come to do your will.”
 He does away with the first in order to establish the second.
 10 And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.
 12 But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, 13 waiting from that time until his enemies should be made a footstool for his feet.
 14 For by a single offering he has perfected for all time those who are being sanctified.
 (Heb.
 10:8-14)

 We have one sacrifice made on our behalf, but instead of an animal, it is the Son of God!
-We can live in God’s presence in relationship with him, for Jesus has died for us.
+We can live in God’s presence and in a relationship with him, for Jesus has died for us.
 Because Jesus is the perfect sacrifice, it deals with all sin, the unintentional and the intentional, the past and the future.
-Our deal is so much better than Israel’s, they had to be obedient and follow the law to be safe, we can live free from the law, and still be safe, for we have been perfected for all tim!
-Like Israel, we do not need to die if we are in relationship with God and mess up, because of the cross.
+Our deal is so much better than Israel’s!
+They had to be obedient and follow the law to be safe.
+We can live free from the law, and still be safe, for we have been perfected for all time!
+Like Israel, we do not need to die if we are in a relationship with God and mess up, because of the cross.
 This is so reassuring, as we know that we cannot live up to God’s standard.